Do you accept insurance?

 What type of massage do you practice?

 I am primarily a hands-on manual therapist using Classic massage, deep tissue massage techniques, Trigger Point Therapy, passive and active joint range of motion, and Active Isolated Stretching (Mattes method).
 During your treatment session I may employ, depending upon the goal, any one of or a combination of these techniques to help you reduce muscular pain and tension, relieve stress, and improve joint range of motion.
+If you need more information to determine if I am the right type of massage therapist for your needs, please feel free to contact me for a complementary consultation (Click here and scroll down a bit to the contact form).

 Are massage treatments painful?